8.9

 Consider

-The forefoot can feel narrow for some travelers; trying the wide size is often recommended.
+Forefoot can feel narrow; wide size often recommended.

 View Current Price